Chantal Bailey: Biography

-Chantal was born May 28, 1965 and grew up in Champaign, Illinois, the same hometown of her 1994 Olympic teammate Bonnie Blair, who wrote in Chantal's freshman yearbook, "I really think you should be a speed skater".
+Chantal was born May 28, 1965 and grew up in Champaign, Illinois, the same hometown of her 1994 Olympic teammate Bonnie Blair, who wrote in Chantal's freshman yearbook, "I really think you should be a speed skater."
 As a child and a teenager Chantal was a figure skater before turning over to speed skating.
 At the age of 14 she was diagnosed as bulimic.
-After graduation from Centennial High School in Champaign, she moved to the Boulder, Colorado area to get a degree in sports medicine technology.
-While waiting tables she wanted to exercise, so she purchased a $6 pair of speedskates from a Boulder garage sale and begun speedskating.
+After graduating from Champaign Centennial High School, she moved to the Boulder, Colorado area to get a degree in sports medicine technology.
+While waiting tables, she wanted to exercise, so she purchased a $6 pair of speedskates from a Boulder garage sale and begun speedskating.
 In 1990 she made the US National Speedskating Team and four years later made the US Olympic Team.

 Speedskating

 Chantal began speedskating in 1986 and in 1990 made the US National team.
 She was crowned the 1992-93 all-around U.S. women’s speed skating champion and 1994 national champion in the 3,000-meter race.
 She made the 1994 Olympic team and won the 1995 age-class national championships for speedskating.
 Chantal retired from competitive speedskating in 1998.